kennolot/CTF-pi/7.insecure_api/ctfpi7_2/README.md

 ### Objective

-`docker compose up --build -d` to pull OWASP juice shop and launch the app.
+`docker compose up -d` to pull OWASP juice shop and launch the app.

 `hostname -I` to find out which IP the service is running on and visit it in your browser.
 Your main computer or even a phone can access this, as long as they are within the same network as Raspberry Pi.